ashn-dot-dev/lumpy/README.md

 Objects are passed by (copied) value to functions, behaving exactly the same as if they were assigned (i.e. copied due to value semantics) to each parameter.
-References are first-class values in Lumpy, and pass-by-reference is achieved by taking a reference to a value with the postfix `.&` operator, and then passing that value to a function.
+References are first-class values in Lumpy, and pass-by-reference is achieved by taking a reference to a value with the postfix `.&` operator, then passing that value to a function.
 Lumpy has special syntax where `value.func(args)` implicitly passes a reference to `value` as the first argument to metafunction `func`, similar to `this` within non-static member functions in C++ or `self` within non-static methods in Python.
-The special implicit reference syntax provides a convenient way to support object-oriented patterns in Lumpy.
+This special implicit reference syntax provides a convenient way to support object-oriented patterns in Lumpy.

 ```
 # examples/pass-by-value-and-pass-by-reference.lumpy